-Amend Section 3 of Chapter VI of Part One of the Regents' Rules and Regulations by adding a Subdection 3.
-(20) to read as follows:

-3.(20) The minimum standards of individual conduct required by the penal statutes of Texas are hereby required of every student attending any component institution of The University of Texas System.
+- j.
+To Section 3 of Chapter VI, a new subsection [3.
+(20)] was added to read as follows: - 3.
+(20) The minimum standards of individual conduct required by the penal statutes of Texas or the United States are both expected and required of every student attending any component institution of The University of Texas System.
 Any student who violates such standards of conduct is subject to discipline by the Dean of Students, regardless of whether or not any action is taken against the student by civil authorities on account of such violation.
 If disciplinary action is taken, the Dean of Students shall proceed with action in the same manner as he would in the case of a violation of any other provision of these rules and regulations or a provision of any institutional supplement.